k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'Your leather studded armor seems to have holes for wings' when putting on dragonhide studded armor
 - Fix: saving follow up
+- Lower 'confuse monster' spell from level 2 to 1, make it part of a Monk's starting spell selection